Smooth one-dimensional topological field theories are vector bundles with connection: Representations of the smooth path category of a manifold

-The next lemma shows that~$A$ determines the value of the given representation of the path category on arbitrary paths~$\gamma$ using the path ordered exponential of~$A$ along~$\gamma$.
-Our techniques are in the spirit of D.~Freed's,~\cite{Freed} Appendix~B, though benefited from K.~Waldorf pointing out to us the utility of Hadamard's lemma in this context.
+The next lemma shows that~$A$ determines the given representation.
+Our techniques are in the spirit of D.~Freed's \cite[Appendix~B]{Freed}, though benefited from K.~Waldorf pointing out to us the utility of Hadamard's lemma in this context.